veillette/opticsTextbook/content/Chap6_Diffraction/DiffractiveOptics_2022_01Clean.md

 is, due to the factor $M$ under the sinus in the numerator, a fast oscillating function of $\theta$ while $|{\cal F}(W_{slit})(\theta/\lambda)|^2$ is a slowly varying envelope.
 This is a manifestation of the property of the Fourier transform that small details of a structure (e.g. the size of a single slit) cause large scale features of the far field pattern, whereas large scale properties such as the length $M p$ of the total structure, cause quickly changing features.
 This is illustrated in {numref}`Fig_6_11_MultipleSlits712`.

-The diffraction amplitude is maximum for angles where both the denominator and numerator of ((\ref{eq.fastosc})) vanish:
+The diffraction amplitude is maximum for angles where both the denominator and numerator of {eq}`eq.fastosc` vanish:

 ```{math}